colinhoglund/puppet-nagios/README.md

 ## Development

+### Release Notes/Contributors/Etc

+This module is in its early stages and will likely go though many revisions.

+### Planned Updates
+* puppetize resource.cfg
+* ...

 ### Contributing
 The idea behind this module is to simply install/configure the Nagios service.
 It was a conscious decision to leave out "addons" such as NRPE.
 Any functionality that doesn't directly affect the running state of the Nagios daemon belongs in its own module.

-## Release Notes/Contributors/Etc

-This module is in it's early stages and will likely go though a number of revisions.